What is a learning management system (LMS)? cohort learning

 Nick Pelling coined the term gamification in 2002.
 However, the concept of applying game elements to nongame contexts -- such as loyalty programs and customer rewards systems -- has been around for much longer.

-The rise of video games in the 1970s and 1980s influenced early development of gamification.
+The rise of video games in the 1970s and 1980s influenced the early development of gamification.
 The addictiveness of playing video games and the engagement video gameplay generated sparked interest in applying game elements to other areas.
 In the 1990s, educational games like Math Blaster and Carmen Sandiego introduced gamification to the classroom.
 These games aimed to make learning more engaging and interactive.

-With the success of early gamification efforts, companies like Nike and Starbucks began incorporating gamification into their marketing campaigns and loyalty programs in the early 2000s.
-One example is Nike+, a fitness tracking gamification campaign that Nike launched in 2006 which ranked friends' fitness scores on social leaderboards.
-This marked the beginning of widespread adoption of gamification in various industries.
-The advent of smartphones, social media and mobile apps accelerated the popularity of gamification.
+With the success of early gamification efforts, companies such as Nike and Starbucks began incorporating gamification into their marketing campaigns and loyalty programs in the early 2000s.
+One example is Nike+, a fitness-tracking gamification campaign that Nike launched in 2006.
+This campaign ranked friends' fitness scores on social leaderboards, marking the beginning of the widespread adoption of gamification in various industries.

-This was last updated in September 2023
+This was last updated in February 2025

 Dig Deeper on Employee experience